 The cause of the condition is unknown.
 It is believed to be due in part to a faulty immune response.
 The disorder has been linked to some infections and to certain genes.

 Giant cell arteritis is more common in people with another inflammatory disorder known as polymyalgia rheumatica.
-Giant cell arteritis almost always occurs in people over age 50.
+While GCA is a considerably uncommon condition, it primarily affects individuals over the age of 50.
 It is most common in people of northern European descent.
 The condition may run in families.

 Symptoms